When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 PrivateVPN is an affordable choice compared to top VPN brands on the market.
 Its subscription costs as little as $2.00 per month, which is cheaper than most VPN services.
 Our Score: 8.5/10

 You can get PrivateVPN for as low as $2 per month if you subscribe to the 36-month plan.
 The standard monthly plan costs $9.90, while its three-month plan is available for $6.00 per month.
-All plans have identical features, including 10 simultaneous device connections, native app support for all OS, fast servers, and a 30-day money-back guarantee.

 Here's a breakdown of PrivateVPN's available plans:

-- 1-Month Plan: The one-month plan costs $9.99 per month and is renewed every month.
+- 1-Month Plan: The one-month plan costs $9.90 per month and is renewed every month.
 This is a good way to test out the service before committing to a longer term.

-- 36-Month Plan: PrivateVPN's 36-month plan costs $2 per month, which means you pay only $72 for three years of the service.
-You have to pay upfront, but you'll save a whopping 80% over 3 years compared to the monthly plan.
 When your first 3-year term expires, your subscription will renew annually at the rate of $72 per year.
-Since the provider offers a 30-day money-back guarantee, this plan can also serve as a free trial.
+Also, PrivateVPN doesn't have a free version.
+Since the provider offers a 30-day money-back guarantee, this plan can also serve as your free trial.
 If you don't like the service, you can contact support and get your refund within the 30-day period.

 Final Thoughts - Is PrivateVPN Worth It?

-PrivateVPN also delivers a seamless streaming and browsing experience, despite its average server network.
+PrivateVPN also delivers a seamless streaming and browsing experience despite its average server network.
 Furthermore, its ability to unblock content is impressive, and it works in countries with extreme Internet restrictions.
 Of course, you'll quickly find a more powerful VPN - but you'll hardly find a more affordable option.

 We recommend PrivateVPN if you’re looking for a cost-effective provider that doesn’t limit its performance to offset its low price point.
+However, for a truly worthwhile VPN experience where your server options and speed won't be limited, our top choice is NordVPN.

 PROS